george-aidonidis/blog/content/blog/side-projects/index.md

 ### Why?

-Lets see some of the reasons why a side project never sees the finish line.
+Let's see some of the reasons why a side project never sees the finish line.

-#### Idea is too 'wide'
+#### The idea is too 'wide'

 This is the most common scenario.
 You start out by thinking you can build the next e-commerce solution for fresh vegetables.
 You ask a few of your friends if they would use it and suddenly you are their new god, waiting to save them from all the packaged madness!